TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

     (Change the \<version\> to the downloaded one from the lines above)

-    Alternatively you can clone this repository using git but beware the master branch may be in a "Work in progress" state and can not compile nor work as expected, or could not be syncronised with this
+    Alternatively you can clone this repository using git but beware the master branch may be in a "work in progress" state and can not compile nor work as expected, or could not be syncronised with this
     documentation: